- Beginners Guides

 Trading Call Options

 Going for the Call Option implies that you are anticipating or predicting that before the trading expiration times arrives, the price of the asset will go up.
 After picking an asset, using the available tools and recent financial news, you’ve come to the conclusion that the price of that particular asset will go up, for instance, in the next hour.
 For such a case, you can proceed to place a trade and select the Call Option on that asset.

 If the asset does indeed expire as per your prediction, you make an appropriate profit (or loss) depending on the margin offered by the contract.

 A Put Option is purchased when you believe that the asset’s price will drop by the expiry of contract time.
 For example, after selecting your asset and analyzing the trend, you are convinced that within the next hour, the price will go down.
 In such a case, you may go ahead and place a trade, using the Put Option.

 If, for example, you think that the asset is going to drop in value, you can then buy a Put Option.
 If it trades at a lower price than when you entered the option contract, you will make a profit.
 If, however, the asset trades higher, then you lose out on your invested amount.

 One very important point to note is that your decision to either place a Put or Call Option should never be based on simple guesswork.
 It is vital to use the available tools, resources offered by your trading platform and financial news so that they may guide your selection.

-When it comes to trading options, Call/Put Options are the simplest.
-This ideally makes them an ideal point of entry for beginners for it also facilitates trading directly with a trading platform without having to engage brokers.
+When it comes to trading options, Call/Put Options are the most straightforward.
+This ideally makes them an ideal point of entry as it also facilitates trading directly with a trading platform without having to engage brokers.
 To make a profit, your underlying trade asset has to be below the strike price for a Put Option or above the strike price for a Call Option when they expire.